mbfriske/plotly_challenge/README.md

 * Create a Bubble Chart that uses data from your samples route (`/samples/<sample>`) to display each sample.
 * Display the sample metadata from the route `/metadata/<sample>`
 * Update all of the plots any time that a new sample is selected.
 * You are welcome to create any layout that you would like for your dashboard.
-An example dashboard page might look something like the following.

 ![Screenshot 1](/images/screenshot_1.png)